magyarkuti/corvinusmetropolis/README.md

 converts your input file to `utf-8` format.
 For better understanding please read the first three pages of the document
 <http://dante.ctan.org/tex-archive/info/luatex/lualatex-doc/lualatex-doc.pdf>
 Not more, but only the first three pages.
 Do not use the font selection command `\setsansfont` in your source code.
-This what `corvinusmetropolis.cls` does.
+This is what `corvinusmetropolis.cls` does.

-Have fun and enjoy!
+Have fun, enjoy!